 - Click Start.

-If you're not sure which option is best for the text data you're working with, see Types of Categorization for examples.
+If you're not sure which option is best for the text data you're working with, see Finding the Best Text Analysis for Your Data for examples.

 The Text Categorization module will open.
 You have the original text responses on the right: